Employer-Provided Adoption Benefits

-Financial Assistance - Financial benefits take different forms, such as:
+Financial benefits take different forms, such as:

 Payment of certain fees related to an adoption

-Partial reimbursement to employees for expenses
+Partial reimbursement to employees for various expenses

 Some employers pay benefits per adoption, while others pay per child adopted.
-In most cases, employer-provided adoption benefits are paid after the adoption is finalized, though some employers may pay when the child is placed or as expenses are incurred.
+In most cases, employer-provided adoption benefits are paid after the adoption is finalized, though some employers may pay when the child is placed or as expenses incurred.

-Some employers allow employees to take more than 12 weeks of unpaid leave and use accumulated paid leave, like vacation or sick leave, to extend their total leave.
-Some employers may offer paid leave for employees who adopt a child or may be bound by union contracts that have provisions for adoption leave, as well.
+Some employers allow employees to take more than 12 weeks of unpaid leave and use accumulated paid leave, like a vacation or sick leave, to extend their total leave.
+Other employers may offer paid leave for employees who adopt a child or may be bound by union contracts that have provisions for adoption leave, as well.

-To find out about a particular state, check your state’s adoption policy handbook or contact the state’s adoption program manager, whose information can be found in Information Gateway’s online National Foster Care and Adoption Directory.
+To find out about a particular state, you can check your state’s adoption policy handbook or contact the state’s adoption program manager — whose information can be found in Information Gateway’s online National Foster Care and Adoption Directory.

 To find out if your company offers some form of adoption benefits, ask your human resource or personnel department.

 The Dave Thomas Foundation for Adoption encourages employer benefits for adoption.
 Its website includes:

 Lists of employers that offer adoption benefits like financial reimbursement and paid leave